Kshitiztyagi23/BOBhackathon_2025/README.md

 Our solution follows a structured pipeline to ensure high accuracy and reliability:

-1.  [cite_start]**Model Architecture:** Built on Google's SigLIP vision-language transformer for state-of-the-art image classification. [cite: 3]
+1.  **Model Architecture:** Built on Google's SigLIP vision-language transformer for state-of-the-art image classification.
-2.  [cite_start]**Training Data:** Fine-tuned on a dataset of approximately 20,000 real and AI-generated faces to ensure balanced performance. [cite: 3]
+2.  **Training Data:** Fine-tuned on a dataset of approximately 20,000 real and AI-generated faces to ensure balanced performance.
-3.  [cite_start]**Inference Process:** Input images are resized, normalized, and scored by the model to determine if they are real or fake. [cite: 3]
+3.  **Inference Process:** Input images are resized, normalized, and scored by the model to determine if they are real or fake.
-4.  [cite_start]**Decision Logic:** Frames with scores above a set threshold trigger security flags and may require additional authentication. [cite: 4]
+4.  **Decision Logic:** Frames with scores above a set threshold trigger security flags and may require additional authentication.
-5.  [cite_start]**Zero Trust Alignment:** Every identity claim is explicitly verified with each access attempt, adhering to the Zero Trust security model. [cite: 4]
+5.  **Zero Trust Alignment:** Every identity claim is explicitly verified with each access attempt, adhering to the Zero Trust security model.

 ***